 Search for the shortlisted keywords in SEO tools like SEMrush or Ahrefs to get their exact search volumes and competition level.

-The last step of finding a seasonal niche to check whether the niche you’ve selected can be monetized or not.
+The last step in finding a seasonal niche to check whether the niche you’ve selected can be monetized or not.

 The easiest way of doing this is to search for relevant products on Amazon.

 For example, if your niche is “hiking”, find the top hiking products selling on Amazon, check their reviews and ratings to get a sense of how frequently people buy them.

 Also, don’t forget to check the commission percentage Amazon is offering for your niche because that will have a huge impact on your earnings.

 You can find the updated commission structure of Amazon Associates on this link.

 But Amazon Associates is not the only affiliate program in the world.